Nonstationary Continuum-Armed Bandit Strategies for Automated Trading in a Simulated Financial Market: Experiment Design

-We use the BSE to generate experimental data with 1000 seconds simulation.
-New orders arrive at intervals modeled with a Poisson distribution like a real market.
+We use BSE to generate experimental data with 1000 seconds simulation.
+New orders arrive at intervals modeled with a Poisson distribution, like a real market.
 We generate symmetrical supply-demand curves, but supply and demand ranges are changing over time.
 According to different market dynamics, the ways of change are also different.
-For trending markets, our supply and demand range is $[0.1 \times t+\mathbb N(0,5)+100,0.1 \times t+\mathbb N(0,5)+300]$ as shown in Fig.1.
-For markets without trend, our supply and demand range is $[\mathbb N(0,20)+100,\mathbb N(0,20)+300]$ as shown in Fig.2 (In both figures, red lines represent the upper limit of the supply and demand range and the blue line represent the lower limit of it).
-The $\mathbb N(\mu,\sigma)$ indicates a white Gaussian noise whose mean is $\mu$, standard deviation is $\sigma$.
-Therefore, we simulate a trending market in which the supply and demand range changes linearly with time and has less volatility and a market in which the supply and demand range does not change with time but has greater volatility.
-Note market dynamics as $e\in\{e_{trend},e_{trendless}\}$.
+For trending markets, our supply and demand range is $[0.1 \times t+N(0,5)+100,0.1 \times t+N(0,5)+300]$ as shown in Fig.~\ref{fig:trend-market}.
+For markets without trend, our supply and demand range is $[N(0,20)+100,N(0,20)+300]$ as shown in Fig.~\ref{fig:trendless-market}.
+In both figures, red (blue) lines represent the upper (lower) limits of the supply and demand ranges.
+The $N(\mu,\sigma)$ indicates a white Gaussian noise with mean $\mu$ and standard deviation $\sigma$.
+Therefore, we simulate: (i) a {\em trending market} in which the supply and demand range increases linearly with time and has relatively low volatility; and (ii) a {\em flat market} in which the supply and demand range does not change with time but has greater volatility.
+We represent market dynamics as $e\in\{e_{trend},e_{flat}\}$.

-We populate the market by as many types of traders as we can to make the market real.
-When performing hyperparameters selection, both buyers and sellers are 20 GVWY traders, 20 ZIC traders, 20 ZIP traders, 20 SNPR traders, 20 SHVR traders, and 20 traders with algorithms either PRSH or PRB.
-When comparing the performance of the two algorithms, we include both traders using PRSH and PRB, which means both buyers and sellers are 20 GVWY traders, 20 ZIC traders, 20 ZIP traders, and 20 SNPR traders, 20 SHVR traders, 20 PRSH traders, and 20 PRB traders.
+To emulate more realistic dynamics, we populate markets with a heterogeneous variety of different trading agent strategies.
+When performing hyperparameters selection, both buyers and sellers are 20 GVWY traders, 20 ZIC traders, 20 ZIP traders, 20 SNPR traders, 20 SHVR traders, and 20 traders with algorithms either PRSH or PRBO.
+When comparing the performance of the two algorithms, we include both traders using PRSH and PRBO, which means both buyers and sellers are 20 GVWY traders, 20 ZIC traders, 20 ZIP traders, and 20 SNPR traders, 20 SHVR traders, 20 PRSH traders, and 20 PRBO traders.